for ornithopter models

 - Force calculation scheme for flapping wings

 The additional calculation of data of the flying model is highly simplified.
-The detailed calculation of the force progression during a flapping cycle has been replaced by assuming a sinusoidal progression of the force.
+The detailed calculation of the force progression during a stroke cycle has been replaced by assuming a sinusoidal progression of the force.
 Thereby the accurate coupling of stroke motion and twisting remains unconsidered.
 Only the reference line (such as in gliding flight) and the amplitude of the sine half-wave in the middle of each wing beat are determined.
 With that, the area under the curve progression or the size of a force is approximately calculable.

 Mathematical model for ornithopters